SumoLogic/sumologic-documentation/docs/get-started/checklist-analyst.md

 Once you have created search queries, you can visualize your data using charts, which you can convert into Panels and put them in Dashboards that you can share with your organization in the Library.

 * [Chart Panel Types] (../../../Visualizations-and-Alerts/Dashboards/Chart-Panel-Types.md):  Any search query that produces results in the Aggregates tab can be represented graphically as different types of charts.
 Then these charts can be saved as Panels into Dashboards.
 Sumo Logic supports charts such as bar, column, line, area, pie, box plot, maps, single value, and combo charts.
-* [Dashboards] (../../../Visualizations-and-Alerts/Dashboards.md): Dashboards contain a collection of Data Panels that provide a graphical representation in the form of a chart of your organization's data, along with Text and Title Panels that allow you to add context to the data in the Dashboard.
+* [Dashboards](/docs/dashboards-new): Dashboards contain a collection of Data Panels that provide a graphical representation in the form of a chart of your organization's data, along with Text and Title Panels that allow you to add context to the data in the Dashboard.
 The information you save in a Dashboard provides insight into the current state of the data you're uploading to Sumo Logic.
 Instead of having to run a number of queries, Sumo Logic runs these searches automatically, making sure that you're never looking at stale data.
 * [Using the Library] (../../Library.md): The Library provides a central location for shared and saved content in your Sumo Logic account, as well as content shared by others in your organization.
 All Sumo Logic Apps are available through the Library.
-* [Share a Dashboard from the Library] (../../../Visualizations-and-Alerts/Dashboards/Share_Dashboards.md): Publishing a Dashboard from the Library is a great way to keep everyone on top of data that is important to your organization.
+* [Share a Dashboard from the Library](../dashboards-new/share-dashboard-new.md): Publishing a Dashboard from the Library is a great way to keep everyone on top of data that is important to your organization.
-* [Share a Dashboard] (../../../Visualizations-and-Alerts/Dashboards/Share_Dashboards/Share_a_Dashboard_Inside_Your_Org.md): When you share or publish a Dashboard, the default is that users will see exactly the same view as the person who created the Dashboard.
+* [Share a Dashboard](../dashboards/share-dashboard-inside-org.md): When you share or publish a Dashboard, the default is that users will see exactly the same view as the person who created the Dashboard.
 If the user viewing the Dashboard has different RBAC permissions than the owner, the user will temporarily assume the RBAC permissions of the owner when they're viewing the Dashboard.

 ## Monitoring

 * [Save a Search](../search/get-started-with-search/search-basics/save-search.md): Whether you are running ad hoc searches during a forensic investigation or running standard searches for health checks, you can save any search to run later.
-* [Schedule a Search] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md) When you save a search, you have the option to set up the saved search to run at a scheduled interval with an automated notification by email of the search results.
+* [Schedule a Search](/docs/alerts/scheduled-searches) When you save a search, you have the option to set up the saved search to run at a scheduled interval with an automated notification by email of the search results.
 You can edit a saved search at any time.
-* [Receive Email Alerts from Scheduled Searches] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Receive_Email_Alerts_from_Scheduled_Searches.md): ​There are three ways to receive the results of scheduled searches in  email : scheduled email, alert email, and  Real Time  Alerts.
+* [Receive Email Alerts from Scheduled Searches](../alerts/scheduled-searches/receive-email-alerts-scheduled-searches.md): ​There are three ways to receive the results of scheduled searches in  email : scheduled email, alert email, and  Real Time  Alerts.

 ## Working with metrics

 Sumo supports several metric formats: Carbon 2.0, Prometheus, and Graphite.
 To learn about metrics in Sumo, see [Overview of Metrics in Sumo] (../../../Metrics/Introduction-to-Metrics/01Overview-of-Metrics-in-Sumo.md).
 Metrics-related features for analysts include:

-* [Metric queries] (../../../Metrics/Metric-Queries-and-Alerts.md): You can query your metrics from a metric query tab.
-For information about the operators you can use in metric queries, see [Metric Operators] (../../../Metrics/Metric-Queries-and-Alerts/07Metrics_Operators.md).
+* [Metric queries](/docs/metrics/metric-queries-alerts): You can query your metrics from a metric query tab.
+For information about the operators you can use in metric queries, see [Metric Operators](/docs/metrics/metric-queries-alerts/metrics-operators).
-* [Metric charts] (../../../Metrics/03-Metric-Charts.md): You can create line charts, area charts, and single value charts.
+* [Metric charts](/docs/metrics/metric-charts): You can create line charts, area charts, and single value charts.

 ## Sumo Logic apps